madebykind/madebykind-v3/content/work/the-wilderness-project.md

 {{< figure wrapperclass="bleed" imgclass="w-full" src="work-twp-flat-homepage.jpg" alt="Cross-sections of The Wilderness Project homepage" >}}

-{{< blockquote author="Tara Kilachand" role="Head of Strategic Communications and Fundraising, The Wilderness Project" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}} I have deeply appreciated the courteous and gracious manner in which you've led this process and made it as easy for us as possible.{{</ blockquote >}}
+{{< blockquote author="Tara Kilachand" role="Head of Strategic Communications and Fundraising, The Wilderness Project" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}} Finally, an agency that makes the process feel easy instead of intimidating.
+Kind equipped us with confidence from the beginning—empowering us to make almost every change needed now and for the future.
+Best of all, they transformed our information overload into an elegant design that managed to merge organic touches with a functional interface, and showcase beautifully the varying elements of our work.{{</ blockquote >}}